+Open space can be publicly or privately-owned.
 Created in 1892, the Adirondack Park (the "Park") accounts for one-fifth of the State's total land area making the Park one of the largest state parks in the U.S., greater in size than Yellowstone, Everglades, Glacier, and Grand Canyon National Parks combined, and comparable to the size of the entire state of Vermont.
 The boundary of the Park encompasses a unique combination of public and private lands.
-Of the approximately six million acres within the Park's boundaries, 48 percent is constitutionally protected to remain "forever wild" forest preserve while the remaining 52 percent consist of private land, including a mix of settlements, farms, timber lands, businesses, homes and camps.58 To ensure responsible stewardship of Park areas, the New York State Legislature created the Adirondack Park Agency (the "Agency") in 1971 and charged the Agency with developing a master land use for both public and private lands to assure that development occurs in balance with the Park's unique natural resources.
-The Agency created the Park's first land use plans in the early 1970s and continues to maintain and update the Adirondack Park Land Use and Development Plan (the "Plan") to reflect changes and current trends and conditions.
-The Plan establishes and classifies all private lands into one of six land use categories, each category consistent with a different land use and development objective, including rural use, moderate intensity use, low intensity use, industrial use, resource management and hamlets.
-In addition to the Plan, Park lands are subject to a number of land use and natural resource regulations, for
+Of the approximately six million acres within the Park's boundaries, 48 percent is constitutionally protected to remain "forever wild" forest preserve while the remaining 52 percent consist of private land, including a mix of settlements, farms, timber lands, businesses, homes and camps.59 To ensure responsible stewardship of Park areas, the New York State Legislature created the Adirondack Park Agency (the "Agency") in 1971 and charged the Agency with developing a master land use plan for both public and private lands to assure that development occurs in balance with the Park's unique natural resources.
+In addition to the Plan, Park lands are subject to a number of land use and natural resource regulations, for example the New York State Freshwater Wetlands Act and the New York State Wild.
+Scenic and Recreational Rivers System Act.
+Additional regulations provide further guidance to potential project proponents to ensure development is undertaken in a manner that minimizes adverse impacts to sensitive natural resources, including but not necessarily limited to Critical Environmental Areas (CEAs),60 wetlands, shorelines, rivers and trees.61